koder77/l1vm/README.md

 Here is the [L1VM course](https://midnight-koder.net/blog/l1vm) on my blog.

 In pure console text I/O programs not linked with SDL library, the memory footprint is very low.
-About 10 MB RAM only as shown in the taskmanager by running a minimal test program!

 <b>
 The L1VM runs on Linux (x86_64, Arm), BSD OS: OpenBSD, FreeBSD, DragonFly BSD, Windows 10, 11 via WSL, Haiku and macOS.